[data-reveal]{opacity:1!important;transform:none!important}

 Real code patterns straight from the documentation.
 Explore the building blocks that power Antelope applications.

-import { Controller, Get, Post,
+import { Controller, Get, Post, Parameter,

-Parameter, JSONBody } from
+JSONBody, HTTPResult } from

 "@antelopejs/interface-api";